-Rivers

-Rivers have swift currents and very deep areas.
+Rivers - Rivers have swift currents and very deep areas.
 Tragedy can be avoided if you check it's safe before you enter the water.

-The best way is by asking an adult who knows the area; a lifeguard, a shopkeeper, caravan park owner or someone who lives nearby.
-They are most likely to know the dangers and direct you to a safe spot.
+It's smart to ask an adult who knows the area; a lifeguard, a shopkeeper, caravan park owner or someone who lives nearby.
+They are most likely to know the dangers and safest spots.